coviu/coviu-video-calls/readme.txt

  - switch between URL and iframe embedding via the embed flag

+= What is a subscription? =

+Here are a couple of terms that we use and what they mean.

+* Session - A web (video, audio, data) call on Coviu through either a browser, native app, or mobile.
+Currently sessions may have up to 5 participants.
+* Subscription - A user who has arranged to have access to the system for the purposes of hosting sessions.
+* Session Owner - The user of a subscription who is hosting a session and who controls access to the session.
+* Session Guest - A user (person not subscribed) who has been granted access to a session by the session owner.

+= How are a session owner and a session guest matched up? =

+The session owner is identified through a subscription, which is added by the API user.
+The API user can provide a custom reference to the subscription, which identifies the session owner to them.
+A session is identified by its ID and a reference to a subscription and can have a start and end date and time.
+A session guest is associated with a session through the session ID and the subscription reference, the latter of which identifies the session owner.

+For example, a doctor's clinic runs a wordpress site and gets an API key from Coviu.
+The Clinic can then create subscriptions for all of their doctors.
+These doctors can hold many sessions.
+A session is created by picking a session ID and associating it with a doctor (via the subscription reference).
+Now the session has an owner.
+Anyone else joining that session is a session guest.

 = Why should I use Coviu? =

 Coviu’s particular strength is in its focus on documents and data and its focus on keeping all the conversation and data shielded from external intrusion.